-The Lekki Arts and Craft Market is not just your regular market, it is one of a kind, It is one of the biggest arts and craft market in Nigeria with a variety of professionally-made African artworks, crafts, paintings, woodworks etc. The Lekki Arts and Craft Market is located in the heart of Lekki, to the locals, it is known as the Jankande Market or the Oba Elegushi International Market.
-This is often the name the locals are familiar with therefore, the Lekki Arts Market may sound foreign to them.
+The Lekki Art and Crafts Market is not just your regular market, it is one of a kind, It is one of the biggest art and craft markets in Nigeria with a variety of professionally-made African artworks, crafts, paintings, woodworks etc. Lekki Arts and Crafts Market is located in the heart of Lekki, it is also known as the Jankande Market or Oba Elegushi International Market.
+This is often the name the locals are familiar with therefore, the Lekki Arts and crafts Market may sound foreign to them.

-It is one of the most underrated markets in Lagos, partly due to its location and unlike other markets it only sells artworks.
+Lekki Arts and Crafts Market is definitely one of the most underrated markets in Lagos, partly due to its location and unlike other markets it only sells artworks.

-Beyond just buying arts and craft, if you are interested in sightseeing or developing your creativity this is one of the best tourist attractions in Lagos you should visit.
+Beyond just buying arts and craft, if you are interested in sightseeing or developing your creativity, Lekki Arts and Craft marker is one of the best tourist attractions in Lagos you should visit.

 Location of the Lekki Art Market

-The Lekki Art Market is located along the Lekki Epe expressway in between the fourth and fifth roundabout.
+The Lekki Arts and Crafts Market is located along the Lekki Epe expressway in between the fourth and fifth roundabout.
 A 20 minutes drive from Victoria Island Lagos.

 The Lekki Art market is located in the heart of the Lekki Peninsular just after the fourth roundabout.
 The access road that leads to this market is not the best of roads, however, the journey is worth it, just like the old saying, there is always light at the end of a dark tunnel, at the end of the road lies one of the most beautiful markets in Lagos.
 You will be rewarded by some of the beautiful collections of artworks you are about to see.